simone-f/compare-to-osm/README.md

 You may add new modules to compare different OSM object (e.g. rivers).
 Just add in the project file the name of the comparator you want to use (e.g. `"comparator": "highwaysgeometryspatialite"`).

 ### OpenStreetMap data
-By default the program downloads the OSM data from Overpass API, ignoring footways, cycleways and pedestrian highways.
+For small areas you can download the OSM data by using `--download_osm` option.
+An Overpass query will be built by using the parameters zone name and admin_level from `project.json`.

 For big areas you may prefer to create the OSM file manually.
 E.g.: